 5.)
 Some people may experience an allergic reaction to moringa, so it is important to test a small amount before consuming it in large quantities.

 6.)
-Because moringa contains high levels of vitamins and minerals, taking too much can lead to problems such as nausea, vomiting, and diarrhea.
-Therefore, it is important to speak to a doctor before taking large doses of moringa.
+Because moringa contains high levels of vitamins and minerals, too much can lead to problems such as nausea, vomiting, and diarrhea.
+Therefore, speaking to a doctor before taking large doses of moringa is important.

 How much moringa is safe to take daily?